plotly/dash-redis-celery-periodic-updates/README.md

 #### Troubleshooting (Windows)
 If you see the error: `Can't bind TCP listener *:6379 using Redis on Windows` Follow these steps:
-1. `cd` to the bin directory of Redis, and run
+1. `cd` to the bin (Ex: `directory of Redis, and run
 2. `redis-cli`
 3. `shutdown`
 4. `exit`
-5. open another cmd window, cd to the bin directory of Redis, and run in cmd `redis-server` More information on this error here: https://stackoverflow.com/questions/31769097/cant-bind-tcp-listener-6379-using-redis-on-windows
+5. open another cmd window, cd to the root directory of your Redis installation, and run in cmd `redis-server`.
+More information on this error here: https://stackoverflow.com/questions/31769097/cant-bind-tcp-listener-6379-using-redis-on-windows

 ### On your On-Prem server